Shashi2632/MailerHive/README.md

-# MailerHub
+# MailerHive
-MailerHub is a robust Django-based API designed for efficient email management and distribution.
+MailerHive is a robust Django-based API designed for efficient email management and distribution.
 It facilitates sending emails to both single and multiple recipients seamlessly.
-With features for SMTP configuration and error handling, MailerHub streamlines email communication and management tasks with ease and reliability.
+With features for SMTP configuration and error handling, MailerHive streamlines email communication and management tasks with ease and reliability.

 ## Features